 - Enter the title of the dish.

-- Upload an image to use on the menu page.
+- Upload an image to use on the menu page (optional).

-- Choose categories and tags to organize menu items.
-For example, a category might be “Sandwiches” and tags could be “Vegan” or “Gluten-free”.
+- Choose categories to organize menu items (optional).
+For example, a category might be "Sandwiches" or "Desserts".

 Then, find the Product data box and add basic details like price: